• home

 consider the things that bug you the most around your house and make a list. remember, this list should include jobs that are age appropriate for your kiddos. i created this cute printable for myself to help me go room by room. it’s here in the LITTLE resource library if you’d like one to help keep you motivated! keeping everything listed in one spot saved me time. when i made our job chart, i easily plugged in the jobs from my list and crossed them off as i went.

-here’s the list i ended up with. remember to stick to things your kids can actually help you with. it is also important to note that if you want kiddos to clean up toys, they have to have a good place to put them. until this weekend, our basement was a disaster. we have places for toys but we had too many toys so those place are overflowing. yesterday, i decluttered so that the basement job is now manageable for a five- and eight-year-old.
+here’s the list i ended up with. remember to stick to things your kids can actually help you with. it is also important to note that if you want kiddos to clean up toys, they have to have a good place to put them. until this weekend, our basement was a disaster. we have places for toys but we had too many toys so those place were overflowing. yesterday, i decluttered so that the basement job is now manageable for a five- and eight-year-old.

 step 3

-consider your schedule and natural motivators. if you have a before school activity on tuesdays, that is not the morning you want your child to have to clean his/her room. if you have after school activities, jobs might need to be done at a different time on that day. if you have a certain day where a certain uniform needs to be clean, you will want your own laundry routine, and the day your child puts away his/her laundry, to work with that fact. if you are struggling with your laundry routine, i have a crazy easy laundry system that has totally saved my life. you can use this link to check that post out next!
+consider your schedule and natural motivators. if you have a before school activity on tuesdays, that is not the morning you want your child to have to clean his/her room. if you have after school activities, jobs might need to be done at a different time on that day. if you have a certain day where a certain uniform needs to be clean, you will want your laundry routine and the day your child puts away his/her laundry to work with that fact. if you are struggling with your laundry routine, i have a crazy easy laundry system that has totally saved my life. you can use this link to check that post out next!

-i use our schedule as a natural motivator for jobs. during the school year, morning jobs have to be done before they come downstairs for breakfast. my kids like breakfast so they are motivated to do their jobs. sometimes i have to set a timer to keep them on track. in the summer, morning jobs have to be done before they can watch a show. this is even more motivating than breakfast.
+i use our daily schedule as a natural motivator for jobs. during the school year, morning jobs have to be done before they come downstairs for breakfast. my kids like breakfast so they are motivated to do their jobs. sometimes i have to set a timer to keep them on track. in the summer, morning jobs have to be done before they can watch a show. this is even more motivating than breakfast.

 in the evening, jobs have to be done before dinner. i cook while they get their jobs done. their natural incentive is dinner, and the jobs are age appropriate and doable in 15 minutes. i am sure of it. for that reason, we’ve sat down to dinner a couple times with a kiddo still finishing up a job. having that happen once is usually motivation for them to move faster in the future.